Autostronomy/AstroPhot/CONTRIBUTING.md

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
 The workflow for contributing to AutoProf is quite standard, nonetheless we include details here for clarity.

+## Setup

+To begin working on the development of AutoProf, you will need to install the developer version of the code.
+Instead of simply using `pip install autoprof` you will instead clone the main branch.
+Once you have cloned to a suitable location, cd into the root folder and run `pip install -e .` this tells pip to install AutoProf in an editable format.
+Any changes you make to the AutoProf code base will be reflected the next time you use `import autoprof as ap` or however you interact with the code.

 ## Main Workflow

 ### Creating an Issue